 Many people find generative music systems to be incredibly interesting.
 Musicians to academics enjoy using them, and creating with them.
 They can generate some completely unexpected, but wonderful, results.
 You might think that generative music, being generated by a system, would always sound formulaic and impersonal.
 What you find, instead, is that artists using their skill and judgement with parameter configurations, sound design and other choices can impose their own personality on the output, providing rich rewards for listeners through unique and live experiences.

-That said, we are working today more personal kinds of hybrid human / computer composed music (see Wotja with its "Wotja Music"), so we figured it was also time for a new term specifically to accompany those developments.
-The term we have chosen is INMO which stands for Input → Music Output.
-It is music that is created "in the moment", it is "in motion" and it is "intermorphic".
+That said, things keep moving on and today we are working today more personal kinds of hybrid human / computer composed music for "creative relaxation" (see Wotja).
+We figured it was also time for some new terms specifically to accompany those developments.
+The terms we have chosen to use are at present:

 Anyhow, let's take a quick journey, and go back in time.
 Cast your mind way, way back to 1996.
 Remember that?
 Back then we would hear people say "the Internet is only a fad", and "it will never take off".
 At that time computers mostly had pretty low fidelity sound cards, and generative music was a niche area (as is even the case now).
-So, you can imagine how honoured we felt when an artist of Eno's stature took up the guantlet and used Koan at the core of "Generative Music 1" (See the Sparks In Electric Jelly review of the Oramics exhibition at the British Science Museum with mentions of GM1 and SSEYO Koan Pro).
+So, you can imagine how honoured we felt when an artist of Eno's stature took up the guantlet and used Koan at the core of "Generative Music 1" (See the Sparks In Electric Jelly review of the Oramics exhibition at the British Science Museum with mentions of GM1 and SSEYO Koan Pro and see the UK Science Museum Group copy!).
 What he then said about generative music was eloquent and well observed and is still relevant today, so read what he said about it on the back of Generative Music 1, below.

 Generative Music 1 was a floppy disk-only title published in 1996.
-The Koan pieces in it were created by Eno using SSEYO Koan Pro.
-A specific soundcard was required to hear the music as Eno intended - without that soundcard the music sounded very different.
+Eno created its Koan pieces using SSEYO Koan Pro [now evolved to WOTJA].
+A specific soundcard was required to hear the music as he intended - without that soundcard the music sounded very different.

 You can, however, hear a few snippets in "Dark Symphony" which features works from the huge Koan generative music software retrospective entitled “Floating Points im de KlangPark”, that was a 48 hour, 250,000-watt, public acoustic ambience exhibit presented at Ars Electronica’s 2003 “CODE – the Language of Our Time”.
 See: Dark Symphony (YouTube), Dark Symphony (Vimeo; with links to 5:1 AAC source files).